trivial-space/sketches/README.md

 exhibition spaces.
 During a long research and learning period, some interconnected programming libraries and tools evolved, that improve the creation of web based virtual reality by code.
-Together they enable a live coding environment for WebGL scenes, that allows hot JavaScript and shader code reloading as well as application and WebGL state preservation in live coding sessions.
+Together they enable a live coding environment for WebGL scenes, with hot JavaScript and shader code reloading as well as controlled application and WebGL state preservation in live coding sessions.

 This workflow builds on following libraries: